JSS95/dawiq/doc/source/user-guide/multi-dcls.rst

 .. currentmodule:: dawiq

-Sometimes the items in your model may need to store the data from different dataclasses - not only the data but the dataclass type should be modifiable.
+Sometimes the items in your model may need to store the data from different dataclasses, and you want to modify not only the data but the dataclass type as well.
 This requires complicated delegate to update both the widget and the model.

 Basic example